Colophon

 Role tags and aria-labels are applied to emojis, so that they can be interpreted by screen readers as text or images depending on context.

-The following guides helped me a lot:
+The following resources helped me a lot:

 I’ve probably made mistakes somewhere.
 If you encounter a problem, I’d appreciate it if you let me know in my guestbook or by e-mail.